-When you are browsing cocktail recipes, you will most often find the measurements of ingredients listed in ounces, dashes and splashes.
+When you are browsing cocktail recipes, you will often find the measurements of ingredients listed in ounces, dashes, and splashes.
 Those are very straightforward and you know what to do.
-What happens when you come across one of the many cocktails that uses the term "parts" instead?
+What happens when you come across one of the many cocktails that use the term "parts" instead?

 How to Measure Parts

-It is very logical because you will decide what 1 part means for that recipe and divide or multiply from there.
+The key is to first decide what 1 part equals for that particular recipe.
+You will then divide or multiply from there.

 The Easiest Parts Conversion